Normal-Tangerine8609/Scriptable-HTML-Widget/README.md

 **background-gradient**

 Defines the background gradient.
-Value must be one or more HTML supported colour or group of dark mode/light mode colours separated by commas.
-Dark mode/light mode colour groups are created by splitting the light and dark colour by a hyphen with the light colour as the first colour.
+Value must be one or more HTML supported colour or group of light mode/dark mode colours separated by commas.
+Light mode/dark mode colour groups are created by splitting the light and dark colour by a hyphen with the light colour as the first colour.
 Example: `red, white-black, blue`.
 HTML supported colours include hsl, hsla, rgb, rgba, hex or css colour names like `red`.
 The value can also have an optional direction as the first parameter.
 The options are `to top`, `to bottom`, `to right`, `to left`, `to top right`, `to top`, `to top left`, `to bottom right` and `to bottom left`.
 Example: `to top left, #ff00ff, rgb(0,255,0)-rgb(255,0,255), hsl(180, 50%,70%)`.
 The default gradient direction is `to bottom`.

 **background-image**